nubank/fklearn/docs/source/examples/learning_curves.rst

 Plotting the performance metric versus the end of the training data yield a *learning curve*.
 Fklearn has a built-in method that helps in the process of building learning curves and abstracts much of the process from the hands of the programmer.

-Fklearn's `validation` module has a `validator` component that can be used for the building of learning curves.
-It expects 4 arguments:
+Fklearn's ``validation`` module has a ``validator`` component that can be used for the building of learning curves.
+It expects
+4 arguments

-  1- The data that will be used for training
+#.
+The data that will be used for training.

-  2- A `splitter` function, such as the `time_learning_curve_splitter` from the `validation.splitters` module.
+#.
+A ``splitter`` function, such as the ``time_learning_curve_splitter`` from the ``validation.splitters`` module.
 This function will split the training set according to a predetermined frequency (e.g. 1 month).
 These are combined to form the training data.
 When running validator, it will initially run the model with the _oldest_ of the splitted data, and successively add newer data.

-  3- A prediction function.
-This is the model per se, a function that receives as input a Dataframe and returns, as per Fklearn convention, a triple `(predict_fn, predicted_df, log)`, where `predict_fn` is the function that generates the prediction column, `predicted_df` is the input Dataframe with the prediction column added and `log` can contain arbitrary information.
+#.
+A prediction function.
+This is the model per se, a function that receives as input a Dataframe and returns, as per Fklearn convention, a triple ``(predict_fn, predicted_df, log)``, where ``predict_fn`` is the function that generates the prediction column, ``predicted_df`` is the input Dataframe with the prediction column added and `log` can contain arbitrary information.

-  4- An evaluation function.
+#.
+An evaluation function.
 This specifies the metric that is being used to evaluate the performance of the model.
-The `validation.evaluators` module contains several predefined functions for computing the most common ML metrics.
+The ``validation.evaluators`` module contains several predefined functions for computing the most common ML metrics.

+Usage
+^^^^^

 Below we present a snippet that stitches together these concepts to produce a function to compute a learning curve for a simple logistic regression.
 First, let's define such a model: